HugoGranstrom/HugoGranstrom.github.io/_posts/2018-05-06-hello-world.md

 {% highlight python %}
 print("Hello World!")
 {% endhighlight %}
 Ahh...
 What nostalgia!
 My memories come back from when I was 13 and coded Java on my 4 inch android phone with "Hacker's Keyboard".
+Though that time it was a more complicated expression I had to write.....